 If you'd like to time your visit to coincide with an event, then check out the Mallorca 312 sportive.

 This epic sportive is an annual affair which takes place in April each year.
-Initially, it circumnavigated the coastline – but the route has since been changed to allow for closed roads.
+Initially, it circumnavigated the coastline - but the route has since been changed to allow for closed roads.
 You can ride 312km or 167km, and this event sees the island pretty much taken over by cyclists.
-Find out more and sign up for the 2019 edition – when entry opens – here.
+It gets booked out early though.

-The first question is ‘do I take my bike or hire one‘?
-Either option will work – there’s plenty of hire services and if you’re not staying long this can work out cheaper than paying for bike box travel with an airline (save British Airways who will take your box for free as long as it’s below 23kg).
-It cuts out the hassle and worry, too – but does mean you’ll be riding an unfamiliar machine.
+The first question is 'do I take my bike or hire one'?
+Either option will work - there are plenty of hire services and if you're not staying long this can work out cheaper than paying for the carriage of a bike box by an airline.

 If you do take your own bike, pack shoes and pedals in your hand luggage so you can hire if there's any delay in your bike arriving - this can happen when there are many bikes on one plane (can, not should).